videojs/video.js/docs/index.md

 * [Tech](tech.md) - A 'playback technology' is the term we're using to represent HTML5 video, Flash, and other video plugins, as well as other players like the YouTube player.
 Basically anything that has a unique API to audio or video.
 Additional playback technologies can be added relatively easily.

+* [Plugins](plugins.md) - You can package up interesting Video.js customizations and reuse them elsewhere.
+Find out how to build your own plugin or use one created by someone else.

 ## Resources

 * [Glossary](glossary.md) - Some helpful definitions.